 Q: Are there flu shots specifically designed for older adults?

-Yes, over the past several years, vaccine makers have developed vaccines that are designed to work better with an aging immune system.
+Yes!
+Over the past several years, vaccine makers have developed vaccines that are designed to work better with an aging immune system.
 Most research studies to date show that these stimulate aging immune systems to produce more antibodies to influenza.
 There’s also some evidence that these vaccines reduce the risk of being hospitalized for influenza.

 - Studies have found that the high-dose vaccine does improve antibody response.
 A study published in 2017 also found that use of the high-dose vaccine in nursing-homes was associated with a lower risk of hospitalization during flu season.

 - An Italian study found that this vaccine resulted in higher antibody titers, among older adults.
 Another study published in 2020 found that this vaccine “stimulated a superior antibody profile.”

 For more information on flu shots for older adults, see: